margaretmf/margaretmf.github.io/index.md

 I love little children, organizing things, and expressing good cheer in the Post Office and the Fed Ex Building.

+I believe that the stories that families share about ancestors are the most spiritual elements of who people are.
+I believe that details matter.
+I believe in respecting the secrets that people share with us.
+The way people capture stories matters.

 ## Work Environment ##
 In previous work, I have worked with various types of supervisors.